Seychelles, Venomous Snakes, Poisonous Spiders, Sharks & Jellyfish

 Poisonous snakes, venomous spiders and man eating sharks are waiting for the unsuspecting tourist who choose a vacation in the Seychelles Islands.
-Stinging jellyfish, sea snakes, and all manners of creatures can turn cheap family vacations in the Seychelles into a nightmare.
+Stinging jellyfish, sea snakes, and all manners of creatures can turn vacations in the Seychelles into a nightmare.

 Fatal bites have taken the lives of bathers as occasionally, a rogue shark will hunt the waters waiting for an unsuspecting swimmer.